-DetNet is provides a Quality of Service (QoS), and as such, does not directly raise any new privacy considerations.
+DetNet provides a Quality of Service (QoS), and as such, is not expected to directly raise any new privacy considerations, the generic considerations for such mechanisms apply.
+In particular, such markings allow for an attacker to correlate flows or to select particular types of flow for more detailed inspection.